 It only contains 30 stocks, and the companies are chosen by a committee with the aim of representing the US economy as a whole.

 In the US, the most popular ETF that tracks this index is the SPDR Dow Jones ETF (DIA).
-A great Dow Jones ETF UK alternative is the iShare Dow Jones Industrial Average ETF (CIND), which does the same thing for an ongoing management charge of 0.33%.
+A great Dow Jones ETF alternative in the UK is the iShares Dow Jones Industrial Average ETF (CIND), which does the same thing for an ongoing management charge of 0.33%.

 Tap the button below to buy CIND - iShares Dow Jones Industrial Average ETF.
 Capital at risk.